ayushaks999/OceanForge_AI/README.md

 * The diagrams are intentionally high-level; you can expand any block (e.g., `parse_profile_netcdf_to_info_rows`) into a more detailed sub-diagram if you want.

 ---

-If you'd like, I can now:

-* Export this Markdown to `README.md` in the project and provide a downloadable file, or
-* Break the diagrams into separate SVG/PNG files (rendered from Mermaid) and add them to the repo, or
-* Generate a one-command `docker-compose.yml` + `Dockerfile` and `requirements.txt` tuned to include all optional components.

-Which would you like next?